Content theory: Extrinsic motivation

 Social psychological research has indicated that extrinsic rewards can lead to overjustification and a subsequent reduction in intrinsic motivation.
 In one study demonstrating this effect, children who expected to be (and were) rewarded with a ribbon and a gold star for drawing pictures spent less time playing with the drawing materials in subsequent observations than children who were assigned to an unexpected reward condition.
-This shows how if an individual expects an award they don't care about the outcome.
-VS. if an individual doesn't expect a reward they will care more about the task.
+This shows how if an individual expects an award they do not care about the outcome.
+VS. if an individual does not expect a reward they will care more about the task.
 However, another study showed that third graders who were rewarded with a book showed more reading behavior in the future, implying that some rewards do not undermine intrinsic motivation.
 While the provision of extrinsic rewards might reduce the desirability of an activity, the use of extrinsic constraints, such as the threat of punishment, against performing an activity has actually been found to increase one's intrinsic interest in that activity.
 In one study, when children were given mild threats against playing with an attractive toy, it was found that the threat actually served to increase the child's interest in the toy, which was previously undesirable to the child in the absence of threat.

 Advantages of extrinsic motivators are that they easily promote motivation to work and persist to goal completion.
 Rewards are tangible and beneficial.
 A disadvantage for extrinsic motivators relative to internal is that work does not persist long once external rewards are removed.
 As the task is completed for the reward, the quality of work may need to be monitored, and it has been suggested that extrinsic motivators may diminish in value over time.